 Outdoor Activity – Since hot dogs and baseball are intertwined here in America – why not get out and enjoy a baseball game?
 It can a professional team, local or even a youths team.
 Or, maybe get out to a sports bar where they may be televising a baseball game.

-Indoor Activity – Have a little fun with hot dogs by making them with this hot dog warmer!
+Indoor Activity – Have a little fun with hot dogs by making them with a hot dog warmer!
 If the weather is too hot outside, consider having an indoor picnic!

 National Ice Cream Day – I don’t know many people (actually none) who don’t love ice cream.
 And even if you’re lactose intolerant, there are many varieties of ice cream these days that don’t have any dairy.
 My favorites are coconut based ice creams!